Sacred Lotus (Nelumbo nucifera)

 History and Folklore

-Sacred lotus holds a venerable place across Asian traditions, symbolizing purity and spiritual awakening in Hinduism and Buddhism.
+Sacred lotus holds a respected place across Asian traditions, symbolizing purity and spiritual awakening in Hinduism and Buddhism.
 Ancient texts describe how Buddha was born from a lotus flower, while Hindu deities are often depicted seated on lotus blooms.
-The flower’s unique ability to emerge clean from muddy waters made it a natural metaphor for enlightenment rising above earthly struggles.
+The flower’s ability to emerge clean from muddy waters made it a natural metaphor for enlightenment rising above earthly struggles.

 In traditional medicine, the plant has been used in Ayurvedic and Traditional Chinese Medicine for thousands of years.
 Ancient healers recognized its versatility, using different parts for specific purposes: